FIIT-Bc-projects/2022-BP-Barut-Malovanie/README.md

 | __Inception Score__ |   2.75   |   2.74 |
 | __FID__              |  124.49  | 146.93 |

+### Explore

+Play around with [explore notebook](deep_learning/main_model/explore.ipynb) to see what images with what prompts you can generate.
+You can do that with a simple ```jupyter notebook ``` command.
+Once your notebook tab is open in the browser, navigate to the and run its cells.

 ## Backend
 For the backend of the web page application that visualizes generated images,